CANBUS-9740/Offseason-2024/README.md

 ## Phases

 Our work will be divided into different phases.
 During each phase we will have a specific set of goals to accomplish for each system in the robot.
 Read and follow the requirements for your system in each phase.
 Depending on the phase, some systems will have less or more work required.
 This is very dependent on the system and cannot be avoided really.
+Each system in a phase will also have a set of guidelines to help direct you on what you should be doing.

 The code for each phase will be done in a branch unique to that phase and system.
 Once coding and testing are finished, a review of the code will be done in a Pull Request.
 When the Pull Request is approved, the code will be merged into a mainline branch for that system.